An American Daughter: Production history

+There has also been a production by the L.A.
+Theatre Works.

+The first New York City revival of An American Daughter ran from August 11th through September 20th on the Diamond Stage at the Pershing Square Signature Center in 2026.
+Directed by Sarna Lapine, the cast featured Jean Lichty, Robert Sean Leonard, Montego Glover, Dakin Matthews, Ryan Spahn, Mary Beth Peil, Carmen Zilles, Chris Ghaffari, and Will DeVary.
+Produced by La Femme Theatre Productions, the production garnered largely negative reviews.

 Plot

 Dr. Lyssa Dent Hughes is the daughter of a U.S. Senator.
 She appears to be headed for nomination as the U.S. Surgeon General until a background check reveals she once neglected to return a jury duty notice.
 Then, she makes a faux pas in comments about her homemaker mother that leaves her open to a media blitz and her certain nomination suddenly appears to be in doubt.
 She is supported by her best friend, Judith Kaufman, an "African American Jewish feminist" physician, who has her own set of troubles.

 Critical response

 New York Times critic Ben Brantley wrote: "Themes (big themes), relationships (deep and confusing ones), plot complications (of the melodramatic variety) are piled to the toppling point, most of them never satisfactorily defined.
 Neither Dan Sullivan's chipper, keep-it-moving direction nor Ms. Wasserstein's justly famed ear for dialogue and bone-deep sense of craft can conceal the feeling that she doesn't know entirely where she's heading or how to get there."